yathartharora/ClipShot/README.md

 ### Reproduce Results

 1. Run the jupyter notebooks ClipShot_AutomaticTemplateGeneration.ipynb & Dependency_Final_Parsing.ipynb to reproduce the results for TAP-C method template generation and answer filtering.
+2. Run vqademo.ipynb to reproduce the flow of the paper